 How to calculate NEET Score and Rank?

-Candidates wishing to calculate their NEET 2017 Score and Rank before the NEET 2017 Result is announced can do so with the help of the NEET 2017 Answer Key.
-Expected to be released by the last week of May, the official NEET Answer Key 2017 will help candidates know the right and wrong answers as marked by them in NEET 2017.
-Being familiar with the marking scheme of NEET 2017 will also help candidates to calculate their NEET Rank and Score by tallying their answers with those given in the Answer Key before the NEET Result 2017 is declared on June 8.
+Candidates wishing to calculate their NEET 2017 Score and Rank before the NEET 2017 result is announced could do so with the help of the NEET 2017 Answer Key.
+The official NEET Answer Key 2017, released on June 15, will help candidates know the right and wrong answers as marked by them in NEET 2017.
+Being familiar with the marking scheme of NEET 2017 will also help candidates to calculate their NEET Rank and Score by tallying their answers with those given in the Answer Key.
 The marking scheme followed by CBSE for NEET 2017 is as given in the below table.

 NEET 2017 Marking Scheme